MetPX/sarracenia/doc/design/plan.rst

      Pending Dependencies: Multi-User Support, Source Data Routing.

      Criteria:
-     dd\_?? command issued on one switch, triggers htpasswd restriction on another switch.
+     sr\_?? command issued on one switch, triggers htpasswd restriction on another switch.
      Alice is on SwitchA, Bob has access to SwitchC, data goes from A to C via SwitchB.
-     Eve running dd_sub on SwitchB should not be able to intercept.
+     Eve running sr_sub on SwitchB should not be able to intercept.

  12. ( *Waiting* ) **Admin Guide/Functions**
      Need to document all the steps in setting up a switch in whatever cluster configurations